subxshyz/todo-list-stack-queue-python/README.md

 ## Description
-This project is a Python-based TODO List application implemented using Stack and Queue data structures as part of a Data Structures and Algorithms minor project.
+This project is a Python-based TODO List application implemented using Stack and Queue data structures.

 ## Data Structures Used
 - Queue: To manage pending tasks (FIFO)